Priming Lightweight Access Points Prior to Deployment

 Step 2 In a Layer 3 environment, ensure a DHCP server (typically on your switch) is enabled on the same subnet as your access points.
 The access points will receive its IP address and controller information using DHCP Option 43.

 The access point must be able to find the IP address of the controller.
 This can be accomplished using DHCP, DNS, OTAP, or IP subnet broadcast.
 This guide describes the DHCP method to convey the controller IP address.
-For more information, refer to the "Configuring DHCP Option 43 for Lightweight Access Points" section on page G-1.
+For other methods, refer to the product documentation.
+See also the "Configuring DHCP Option 43 for Lightweight Access Points" section for more information.

 Note For a Layer 3 access point on a different subnet than the controller, ensure ensure the route to the controller has destination UDP ports 12222 and 12223 open for LWAPP communications.
 Ensure that the routes to the primary, secondary, and tertiary controllers allow IP packet fragments.